mcpcpc/k1ss/wiki.md

 Each new article will be reviewed by the KISS wiki index owner for compliance with the following style requirements:

-* syntax is pandoc markdown (strict)
+*   Syntax is pandoc markdown (strict).
+    See https://pandoc.org/MANUAL.html#pandocs-markdown for more information.
-* character width does not exceed 80
+*   Character width does not exceed 80.

 ## Article Index